islami00/chocolate-front-end/auth-server/README.md

 Or provide a messaging system.

 - We could also simply have notifications pop up as the users need, dashboard and all.

+Also, the web3 authentication could be extended to substrate with jwts, providing security of the platform both on the site and with blockchain transactions.